-Trauma-Informed Accessible Yoga Practices for Clinicians: Enhancing Recovery Through Nervous System Regulation
+Trauma-Informed Accessible Yoga Practices for Clinicians Enhancing Recovery Through Nervous System Regulation

 6 CE hours available for behavioral health clinicians